 Place all ingredients into a blender and blend until smooth.
 If the mixture is too thick, add 1 to 2 tablespoons of water, until desired consistency.

 Peel bananas and slice in half, lengthwise.
 Next, slice each banana piece in the middle widthwise and set aside.
 Slice each strawberry lengthwise into approximately 1/8-inch slices.
-To make the “sail” for the boats, spear one strawberry slice at the end of a toothpick, using the end of the strawberry with the longer width.
+Spear one strawberry slice at the end of a toothpick, using the end of the strawberry with the longer width.

 Place 1/4 cup of yogurt into the bottom of a bowl.
-To arrange the boats, place one banana piece into the yogurt, with the flat side up.
+Place one banana piece into the yogurt, with the flat side up.
 Finish by placing the toothpick with the strawberry “sail” at one end of the banana “boat.”